-By law, school staff have the authority to give a pupil a detention, including same-day detentions.
-Most detentions will take place at 3.45pm and involved a 5-10 minute restorative conversation.
+Detentions that take place after 3.45pm, parents will be informed by the member of staff holding the detention.
 For detentions that will go beyond 4.00pm (Head of Key Stage or SLT), parents will be notified by the Head's PA.